puzrin/reflow_micro/doc/build.md

 3. Open the `firmware/` folder.
 When VS Code prompts you to install extensions, accept everything so PlatformIO and the dependencies are installed.
 4. Connect a USB cable to the internal debug connector (next to the LED/button).
-5. In VS Code open the PlatformIO tab (left sidebar), then run `PROJECT TASKS` -> `main` -> `General` -> `Upload`.
+5. In VS Code, open the PlatformIO tab (left sidebar), then run `PROJECT TASKS` -> `main` -> `General` -> `Upload`.
 Wait for the build to finish; it can take a while.
 The device beeps when the upload completes.